-“A general analysis of the 2015 ranking shows that top countries are going back to the basics,” said Arturo Bris, the IMD World Competitiveness Centre’s director.
+“A general analysis of the ranking shows top countries are going back to basics,” said Arturo Bris, the IMD World Competitiveness Centre’s director.

 Thai Competitiveness Better in Some Ways than Others

 Thailand’s best ranking is in the employment category.
 The nation benefits from one of the world’s lowest unemployment rates at just 0.54% at the end of 2014, comparing regionally with 7.6% in the Philippines and Malaysia’s 3.2%.